Thematic Course in Food Innovation and Health

 - Pitch food concepts to professionals and relevant employers/purchasers.

 Lectures, exercises and project work.
-The project work will be carried out in student teams and results in two outcomes: new food products and a project portfolio.
-The portfolio will contain different elements developed and handed in over the project period (e.g. interview guide, feedback reflections, pitches and short project report).
+The project work will be carried out in student groups and results in two outcomes: new food products and a project portfolio.
+The portfolio will contain different elements developed and handed in over the project period (e.g. interview guide, feedback reflections, pitches and presentations).

 See Absalon for a list of course literature.